tahoe-lafs/tahoe-lafs/docs/specifications/mutable.rst

 than from an SDMF file, although the overall download will then proceed at the same rate.

-We've decided to make it opt-in for now: mutable files default to SDMF format unless explicitly configured to use MDMF, either in ``tahoe.cfg`` (see `<configuration.rst>`__) or in the WUI or CLI command that created a new mutable file.
+Starting from Tahoe-LAFS v1.11.0, mutable files default to MDMF format unless explicitly configured to use SDMF, either in ``tahoe.cfg`` (see `<configuration.rst>`__) or in the WUI or CLI command that created a new mutable file.
+In previous releases, the default was SDMF.

 The code can read and modify existing files of either format without user intervention.
-We expect to make MDMF the default in a subsequent release, perhaps 2.0.

 Which format should you use?
-SDMF works well for files up to a few MB, and can be handled by older versions (Tahoe-1.8.3 and earlier).
+SDMF works well for files up to a few MB, and can be handled by older versions (Tahoe-LAFS v1.8.3 and earlier).
 If you do not need to support older clients, want to efficiently work with mutable files, and have code which will use Range: headers that make partial reads and writes, then MDMF is for you.

 Consistency vs. Availability